arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/edge-control/tutorials/smart-irrigation-system-v2/content.md

 Implementing traditional wired communication infrastructure in remote areas can be expensive and time-consuming.
 LoRaWAN®, being a wireless technology, provides a cost-effective alternative, as it requires minimal infrastructure setup, reducing installation and maintenance costs.

-Arduino has you covered in these scenarios with its Pro solutions.
-With products designed to work in remote environments, supplying their power from renewable sources and providing long-distance connectivity and low power consumption.
+Arduino has you covered in these scenarios with its Pro solutions, including products designed to work in remote environments, supplying their power from renewable sources, and providing long-distance connectivity and low power consumption.

 ## Goals